Umuzi-org/tech-department/content/projects/tdd/simple-calculator/_index.md

 ---
 title: simple-calculator
 pre: "<b>EASY: </b>"
+ready: true
 ---

 We'll build a calculator to do some basic arithmetic.
 Please follow the instructions below.
-Please take all the naming conventions in this doument with a gran of salt.
-There are lots and lots of test frameworks in existance, each with its own conventions.
+Please take all the naming conventions in this document with a gran of salt.
+There are lots and lots of test frameworks in existence, each with its own conventions.
 Please follow whatever conventions are set out by the test tool that you are using.

-Also, please dont build a frontend.
+Also, please don't build a frontend.

 We'll follow a TDD approach.
 The basic approach is